 Here's the important part: Every fare class has its own price.
 So when the cheapest fare class sells out – or an airline simply decides to remove that fare class – the price will jump up to the next, higher-priced class.

-So let’s say you’re looking at roundtrip flights from Minneapolis-St. Paul (MSP) to Las Vegas (LAS) on Google Flights and you see a good deal for $157 roundtrip.
-Little do you know, there’s only one ticket remaining at that price.
+So let's say you're looking at roundtrip flights from Minneapolis-St. Paul (MSP) to Las Vegas (LAS) on Google Flights and you see a good deal for $148 roundtrip.
+Little do you know, there's only two tickets remaining at that price.

-So when you go back an hour – or even just a few minutes – later and find that price is gone, it’s not because Delta is tracking your searches.
-That cheapest ticket likely just sold.
+So when you go back an hour – or even just a few minutes – later and find that price is gone, it's not because Delta is tracking your searches.
+Those two cheapest tickets likely just sold.
+Or Delta decided to pull it.

 If you really want to know how to find cheap flights, you need to know the facts.